The original version of this document is located at https://docs.qfield.org/get-started/tutorials/advanced-setup-qfc

 , QField will work on a local copy of the database in a GeoPackage, which will be synced by QFieldCloud to the original database once synchronized by the user.

-As a local copy is created, advanced PostGIS operations (like triggers) will not be available on QField.
+When a local copy is created, advanced PostGIS operations (like triggers) will not be available on QField.

 You can find more information on QFieldCloud technical reference.